mashiro7916/MarketCrawler/README.md

 This repository is a crawler to obtain the history of financial trading markets OHLC (open, high, lose, close) data and real-time price by the crawler framework scrapy, and stores it in the database.
 This project currently only accesses coinmarketcap's API and stores it in mongoDB.
-In the future work, other source APIs and stored databases will be added.
+In the future works, other source APIs and stored databases will be added.

 ## Installation